 Stonehenge.
 Iconic?
 Certainly.

-Read on to see what there is to do at Stonehenge for kids, and find out about more family-friendly things to do around Stonehenge.
+Read on to see what there is to do at Stonehenge with kids, and find out about more family-friendly things to do around Stonehenge.
 Educational opportunities are everywhere in this part of England – kids, be warned!

 Stonehenge facts for kids (and adults!)